carvel-dev/carvel/content/ytt/docs/latest/ytt-schema.md

 Using a schema guarantees to templates that all data values exist and are of the correct type.
 This alleviates templates from doing existence and type checks themselves.

-Common use cases:

-1. Set default values
-1. Provide visibility to valid values that could be updated by the consumer
-1. Provide visibility to valid types and YAML structure that could be updated by the consumer

 Consider this simple example schema provided by the _configuration author_: